bonfire-networks/needle/README.md

    understanding the relationships between the various tables properly.
 It's hard to gauge and we haven't even tried.

-Of these, only the last is likely to change.
+These are not likely to change.
 If you're going to pick this library, do so in the full knowledge of the tradeoffs it makes.

 Alternatives include (I'm sure you can think of others):